Skip to content

 Good

-The benefit of these apps (or website builders) is that you can get your website up and running probably within a day, even if you don’t know how to code.
+The benefit of these apps (or website builders) is that you can get your website up and running in about a day, even if you don’t know how to code.

 You install the theme, change the content on the website, and that’s it.
-You probably think, “Yeah, easier said than done”, and while that might be true, it is extremely easy to use if you decide to learn it.
+You probably think, “Yeah, easier said than done”, and while that might be true, these builders really are easy to pick up once you take the time to learn them.

 Another awesome thing is the community around these tools.
 There are a lot of tutorials, forums, and people that you can ask for help on pretty much any issue you have.